 Please note that the investment is subject to a minimum lock in period as provided in the relevant transaction documents for each of the investment opportunity.

-Yes, the digital platform enables you to list your investments for exit/ resale after the lock-in period.
+Yes, the digital platform enables you to list your investments for exit/resale after the lock-in period.
 We try and aggregate demand for your offer for resale through bids from other interested investors.

-The secondary marketplace captures all the all bids and offers with regard to any investment and enables a seamless transfer in case of convergence.
+The secondary marketplace captures all the bids and offers with regard to any investment and enables a seamless transfer in case of convergence.

 Yes.
 In such an event, the user may contact the relationship manager to help facilitate the transfer.